6 AI for Human Cooperation

 Tooltip Text

-While the AI Economist aims to design effective tax policies under the assumption that policy objectives have been agreed upon, one of the central cooperation challenges in human societies is agreeing on such objectives - not just for economic policy but for all kinds of political decisionmaking.
-There have been several initiatives to use AI to facilitate collective deliberation and decision making, and we are going to review two notable examples: Pol.is and the Habermas machine.
+While the AI Economist aims to design effective tax policies under the assumption that policy objectives have been agreed upon, one of the central cooperation challenges in human societies is agreeing on such objectives—not just for economic policy but for all kinds of political decision-making.
+There have been several initiatives to use AI to facilitate collective deliberation and decision making, and we are going to review one notable example: Pol.is.

 Tooltip Text